What happens when we age?

 As we age, we lose facial fat, and bone causing an aged, hollowed out, tired appearance.

-Our skin looses elasticity and becomes more crepy in appearance.
+Our skin loses collagen and elasticity and becomes dehydrated and more crepey in appearance.

-The combined affect in the various areas of the face, leads to decreased support for the facial structures and we develop a sagging face with lines, folds and wrinkly skin.
+The combined effect in the various areas of the face leads to decreased support for the facial structures, and we develop a sagging face with lines, folds and wrinkly skin.

 Volume loss is one of the most significant contributors to facial ageing.
 People who are overweight rarely develop this sign of facial ageing as their cheeks remain fuller and more rounded.